Skip to navigation menu Skip to content

 Doctors rarely use radiation for germ cell tumors except for tumors in the brain.
 Read more about brain tumors.

-Our radiation oncologist, Dr. Ralph Ermoian, is very experienced caring for children.
-He helps your child’s team decide if radiation may be helpful and what type of radiation to use.
+Our help your team decide if radiation may be helpful and what type of radiation to use.
+They are very experienced caring for children, teens and young adults.

 Learn more about Seattle Children's Radiation Therapy Service.

 For some children, teens and young adults with germ cell tumors, the treatment options include taking part in research studies (clinical trials).
-Your child’s doctor will talk with you about any new treatment options that might help your child.
+Your doctor will talk with you about any new treatment options that might help.
 Then you can decide whether you want to take part.

 Our current studies include testing: